 “By joining Verizon, we will be able to deliver a solution that combines our software with the market-leading infrastructure cloud play,” said John McEleney, CEO of CloudSwitch.
 “Our founding vision has always been to create a seamless and secure federation of cloud environments across enterprise data centers and global cloud services.
 This will go a long way in helping achieve widespread adoption of the cloud especially when managing complex workloads.”

-, McEleney said the CloudSwitch team would remain in Boston.
+In a blog post, McEleney said the CloudSwitch team would remain in Boston.
 “We’ve been at the forefront of cloud innovation since 2008, and this begins a new chapter for us as we team with Terremark to take enterprise-class services to the next level,” he wrote.
 “We’ve been working together with Terremark for almost two years and have built great relationships with Verizon and Terremark, based on our hands-on experience with the Terremark clouds.
 It’s clear that F1000 companies are looking for enterprise-class cloud services that cover a broad range of their needs – not only commodity clouds, but also higher levels of SLAs, enterprise procurement processes, professional services, security models and dedicated systems.
 And they want these to be provided by a trusted name in enterprise IT services like Verizon.”